 - Group coursework.
 The task will be specified in class (the global theme on which the groups are working is changed every year).
 All members of the team will receive the same mark, regardless of individual contributions.

 - Final exam.
 The final exam is a 1-hour, close-book, written exam covering the entirety of the course.
 The focus is on economic intuition and interpretation of cases, and not on mathematical reasoning.
 The exam will be organized in the two regular exam sessions (January and August).
+The exact format of the exam (written or oral, in-person or online) will be decided in due time, in strict accordance with the health rules and special provisions that will be in force.

 - Important note.
 The marks for the individual coursework are set once and for all (this part of the assessment cannot be retaken).
 However, students have the possibility to retake the final exam in August and, if the mark of the group coursework is below 10/20, to replace it with an individual coursework (to be handed in June or in August).